CiscoDevNet/coding-skills-sample-code/contributing.md

 ## Changing the Learning Lab content

-Generally speaking, you should fork the Learning Lab repository, make changes in your fork, and then submit a pull request (PR).
+Generally speaking, you should clone the Learning Lab repository, make changes locally, and then submit a pull request (PR).
 All new content should be tested to validate that documented tasks work correctly.
 Additionally, the content should follow the [Learning Lab Style Guide](https://github.com/CiscoDevNet/devnet-writing-guidelines/wiki/Lab-Style-Guide).